Schneider-Electric-UnityPro/unityTranslator/README.md

 # unityTranslator
 Allows to translate UnityPro applications

-This project helps to understand how to use the Schneider-Electric® UnityPro® automation interface to translate the content of user application.
+This project helps to understand how to use the UnityPro automation interface to translate the content of user application.
 It works in manual mode or in automatic mode.